the-isf-academy/lab_01_line/README.md

 # Lab: Summarizing data with a line

-In this lab, students will use build on their work with scatter plots to add a line of best fit to the plot.
+In this lab, students will build on their work with scatter plots to add a line of best fit to the plot.

 We will evaluate our lines by calculating the mean square error of our lines.